If you're looking at that cute little furball and wondering just how big he's going to get, you're in good company.

 The earlier, rapid growth usually starts to slow down considerably once your puppy reaches 65% of his adult height (between 4 and 6 months of age in medium to large breed pups).

 In addition, studies done in the UK indicate that you can expect a small or medium breed puppy to reach 99% of it's adult weight somewhere between 9 and 10 months of age.

-This is that adolescent type stage, where your pup may look out of proportion and clumsy - it is especially noticeable in large to giant breeds and seems to last forever.
+This is that adolescent stage, where your pup may look out of proportion and clumsy - it's especially noticeable in large to giant breeds and sometimes seems to last forever.

 This pup actually didn't 'grow into' his bone structure until he was two and a half years old.